 Data from the International Tiger Studbook 1938–2018 indicate that captive tigers lived up to 19 years.

-In 2018, a whole-genome sequencing study of 32 samples from the six living putative subspecies of tigers found them to be distinct and separate clades.
+In 2018, a whole-genome sequencing study of 32 samples from the six living putative subspecies found them to be distinct and separate clades.

-In 2019, poaching and trafficking were declared to be moderate and serious crimes, increasing the legal consequences for these activities.
+In 2019, poaching and trafficking were declared to be moderate and serious crimes.

 The Thai Wildlife Preservation and Protection Act was enacted in 2019 to combat poaching and trading of body parts.

-In 2020, only 6% of the captive tiger population in the United States was being housed in zoos and other facilities approved by the Association of Zoos and Aquariums.
+In 2020, only 6% of the captive tiger population in the United States were being housed in zoos and other facilities approved by the Association of Zoos and Aquariums.

 The third strategic and action plan for the conservation of the Sumatran tiger for the years 2020–2030 revolves around strengthening management of small tiger population units of less than 20 mature individuals and connectivity between 13 forest patches in North Sumatra and West Sumatra provinces.

-In 2021, the results of a 2018 whole-genome sequencing study of tiger subspecies were corroborated.
+In 2021, the results of a 2018 whole-genome sequencing study were corroborated.

-Seizure data from India during 2001–2021 indicate that tiger skins were the most often traded body parts.
+Seizure data from India during 2001–2021 indicate that tiger skins were the most often traded body parts, followed by claws, bones and teeth; trafficking routes mainly passed through the states of Maharashtra, Karnataka, Tamil Nadu and Assam.

-As of 2022, the tiger inhabits less than 7% of its historical distribution.
+As of 2022, the tiger inhabits less than 7% of its historical distribution, with a scattered range in the Indian subcontinent, the Indochinese Peninsula, Sumatra, northeastern China, and the Russian Far East.

 In 2022, the keeping of tigers and other big cats by private people was banned in the US.